-I graduated college nearly a year ago last May.
-I was excited to finally be done with school.
-I didn't think I would miss college, but I did.
-I wasn’t so sure why I was feeling this way, but it began to really kick in the following fall.
+When I graduated college, I was excited to finally be done with school.
+I didn't think I would miss college at all, but I did.
+I wasn’t so sure why I was feeling this way, and it began to really kick in the following fall.

 I had post-college blues.

 If you're dealing with the same feelings I once did, then this article is for you.

 College blues is an emotional period when you’re feeling down or stressed about college.
 I had this feeling a lot during my school years because there was a point where I wasn’t sure where my life was headed.
 I also knew I was a part of a generation where a degree didn’t mean you were guaranteed a job, and unemployment rates after graduating seemed grim.

 For me in particular, I was also dealing with even more discouragement.
 Every semester I was bombarded with some crap statistic or ranking stating that my major (Journalism) was in the top worst degrees of 2011 and lowest-paying majors of 2012.
 Amidst it all, I breezed through my last semester more motivated than ever…

 Until I was done.

 In spite of that, for some reason, I started to experience this feeling of incompleteness.
 I slowly began to understand why.
 My schedule had mostly revolved around school for more than a decade and a half.
 This was the first time in my life when school wouldn't be the main event of my week.
 How was I going to deal with this?